LukeGrahamLandry/franca/docs/comptime.md

 code needed that library.
 - It spews random files around.
 - You add a dependency on another compiler.

+(that trivial example could use import_c instead to avoid all those problems)

 ## Observing the Environment